Information for Program Affiliates

 Email questions to firstname.lastname@example.org

-We recognize that accidental drug overdose has long been a crisis in our communities and that the kinder, gentler response to the opioid epidemic is the direct result of overdose impacting white and affluent communities.
-We know the racialized drug war was, and continues to be, an intentional assault against black and brown communities, and that these communities are the focus of structural violence and systemic inequality.
+We recognize that accidental drug overdose has long been a crisis and that the kinder, gentler response to the opioid epidemic is the direct result of overdose impacting white and affluent communities.
+We know the racialized drug war was, and continues to be, an intentional assault against black and brown people, and that these communities are the focus of structural violence and systemic inequality.
 Next Harm Reduction actively works against white supremacy in our organization and harm reduction practice.
 We have developed this BIPOC Workplan to ensure a cornerstone of accountability and to guide us as we intentionally build harm reduction platforms that work against inequity in care and resources.
 The BIPOC Workplan is a living document and we welcome your partnership in its (and our) evolution.

 Frequently Asked Questions